Washington-University/StructuralQC/README.md

 2. Unzip the archive in a directory where you have read permission.

 The archive contains:
-i) a single script -- GenerateStructuralScenes.sh
-ii) a 'templates' directory that contains files that are needed to render the scenes.
+i) a single script -- GenerateStructuralScenes.sh and ii) a 'templates' directory that contains files that are needed to render the scenes.